LauraElKaim/Project_Three_Body_Problem/doc/source/Function/function.rst

 Explanation functions
 ======================

-All the functions of threebody package
+All the functions of threebody package and twobody
 ---------------------------------------

 .. automodule:: threebody.EDO